TomConlin/StarBash/README.md

     65535

-That max intensity value represents a saturation of the sensor.
+That max intensity most probably represents a saturation of the sensor because
-The data for those pixels (and those it overflowed into), will be ...
+the number of photons hitting a CCD well will not accidently equal a power of two minus one very often.

-suboptimal.
+The data for those pixels (and any it overflowed into) are suboptimal.

 ### Adjust

-It will not change our relative measurements to reduce all intensities by $IMIN
+It will not change our relative measurements to reduce all intensities by 263
-and it will provide a bit of headroom below 2^16 and a base of zero.
+and it will provide a bit of headroom below 2^16 with a base of zero.

-    awk -v OFS="\t" -v "IMIN=${IMIN}" '{$3-=IMIN;print}' stars.tab > stars_0.tab
+    awk -v OFS="\t" -v"IMIN=${IMIN}" '{$3-=IMIN;print}' stars.tab > stars_0.tab
     IMIN=$(cut -f3 stars_0.tab | sort -n | head -n1)

     echo ${IMIN}